juliomateoslangerak/ome-odd-n-ends/fbi/annual-meet-2017/text.md

 The application is grounded on a reactive architecture designed with scalability and resilience in mind in order to cope effectively with large data volumes and workloads.
-This Web-based, message-driven design is generic enough to be used for other data transfer (e.g. FTP) or OMERO-related tasks, to integrate heterogeneous applications, or as the basis for a task server.
+This Web-based, message-driven design is generic enough to be used for other data transfer and management tasks (e.g. FTP, OMERO mass delete), to integrate heterogeneous applications, or as the backbone of a task server.

 Repo
 ----